Magnesium: Physical properties

-However, this reaction is much less dramatic than the reactions of the alkali metals with water, because the magnesium hydroxide tends to build up on the surface of the pure magnesium metal and prevent the reaction from occurring.

 Chemical properties

-General chemistry

-It tarnishes slightly when exposed to air, although, unlike the heavier alkaline earth metals, an oxygen-free environment is unnecessary for storage because magnesium is protected by a thin layer of oxide that is fairly impermeable and difficult to remove.
+Oxidation

+Magnesium is widely used as a reducing agent.
+Although it oxidises in air, it does not need an inert atmosphere for storage; it forms a thin layer of magnesium oxide that protects the rest of the metal.

 Direct reaction of magnesium with air or oxygen at ambient pressure forms only the "normal" oxide MgO.
-However, this oxide may be combined with hydrogen peroxide to form Magnesium peroxide, MgO2, and at low temperature the peroxide may be further reacted with ozone to form magnesium superoxide Mg(O2)2.
+However, this oxide may be combined with hydrogen peroxide to form magnesium peroxide, MgO2, and at low temperature the peroxide may be further reacted with ozone to form magnesium superoxide Mg(O2)2.

+Magnesium reacts with nitrogen in the solid state if it is powdered and heated to just below the melting point, forming magnesium nitride Mg3N2.